 While we would like to leave it at that, there is a lot more to it than ‘having a baby’.
 Many parents find themselves in analysis paralysis when they start getting into the details of preparing for a baby.
-We’re here to just give a list of tips as an intro to the kind of research you might find yourself doing as you prepare for your baby.
+We’re here to just give a list of new dad tips as an intro to the kind of research you might find yourself doing as you prepare for your baby.

 One thing we want to let you know right off the bat is that every baby is unique and different in their own way.
 There is no definitive guide on how to be a dad, because everyone gets to shape what being a dad looks like for themselves.
 The point of this list of tips is to serve as an example of what has worked for some of us in the past.
-Don’t sweat checking everything off religiously– just take the things you like and leave the rest!
+Don’t sweat checking everything off everything on this list religiously– just take the things you like and leave the rest!

 1. Do your research early!